 Poly bags are generally not the most conducive to printing.
 Due to their soft nature, bubble mailers are difficult to print on, and quality can’t be assured.

 Example of printing on poly bags: When printing on poly bags is absolutely necessary, keeping the packaging design clean and minimal is key.
-Take a look at this example of dog poop bags by JungeSchachtel, where the design is one solid color, without gradients and other factors to complicate the design.
+Take a look at this example of dog poop bags by JungeSchachtel, where the design is one solid colour, without gradients and other factors to complicate the design.

 Pro-tip: To brand poly bags while avoiding printing, consider adding branded stickers to the packaging.